Venice Grand Canal Mall

-Venice Grand Canal is a lifestyle mall development under Megaworld Lifestyle Malls located inside the 50 ha McKinley Hill township of Megaworld Corporation in Taguig, Philippines.
+Venice Grand Canal, also known as Venice Grand Canal Mall, is a lifestyle mall development under Megaworld Lifestyle Malls located inside the 50 ha McKinley Hill township of Megaworld Corporation in Taguig, Philippines.

 The mall architecture is inspired by the Grand Canal in Venice, Italy.
 Megaworld consulted the Rome-based architectural firm Paolo Marioni Architetto for the mall's Italian-inspired architectural design.
 The mall has a replica of the Venetian grand canal with gondola ride tours available for visitors.
-The canal is 200 m long, and 15 m wide.
+The canal is 200 m long and 15 m wide.
 The gondolas are stationed underneath the Rialto Bridge replica.

-The mall also has replicas of St. Mark's Campanile in Piazza San Marco, the Rialto Bridge, and the Ponte de Amore Bridge, which includes an interactive love locks installation.
+The mall also has replicas of St Mark's Campanile in Piazza San Marco, the Rialto Bridge, and the Ponte de Amore Bridge, which includes an interactive love locks installation.

 Venice Grand Canal has been described as the "most romantic mall" in the country.
 It was awarded the Best Retail Architectural Design during the 2017 Philippine Property Awards.